Why engage with SMEs?

 Access a document version of this guide in the Toolkit and library.

-For more information about considering environmental factors when making goods and services procurement decisions, please contact the goods and services policy team.
+For more information about how to improve access for small and medium sized enterprises, please contact the goods and services policy team.

 Updated